 The possibility of future inflation presents challenges in applying time value conversions.
 Fist as we have seen before “i’ in some applications represents an opportunity cost.
 This is the rate of return that we could have earned if we did not use funds for a particular purpose like funding a specific business investment opportunity.
-Usually, a risk-free interest rate like the rate of return of treasury bonds is used for this purpose.
+Usually, a risk-free interest rate like the rate of return on treasury bonds is used for this purpose.
 It reflects the minimum return for the use of our money.

-But the conceptual problem that arises here is the possibility that this risk-free rate already encodes the expected changes in purchasing power due to inflation.
+The conceptual problem that arises is the possibility that this risk-free rate already encodes the expected changes in purchasing power due to inflation.
 And there is some reason to believe this is true.
 When treasury rates are low this reflects the fact that the Federal Reserve governors do not expect significant inflation in the near term.
 When rates are higher this reflects the Fed’s expectation of higher inflation.

 Take a close look at this chart below which maps the annual rate of inflation measured by the changes in the Consumer Price Index (CPI) and the average return on the Ten-Year treasury note from 1950 through 2019.
-You can see that the curves track each other very, very closely.
+You can see that the curves track each other very closely.
 You will also note that the treasury rate in most years is slightly higher than the inflation rate.
 This would seem to imply that if we use a treasury rate as our “i” in time value formulas we would not need to separately adjust projected cash flows for the impact of inflation.

-Suppose to the contrary we do think that the risk-free treasury rate is not sufficient to account for all expected losses in purchasing power.
-Our second challenge then is how to specifically adjust our cash flow projections to reflect this loss.
+Suppose we think that the risk-free treasury rate is not sufficient to account for all expected losses in purchasing power.
+Our challenge then is how to specifically adjust our cash flow projections to reflect this loss.
 The standard metrics for inflation are Department of Labor Statistics price indices, one termed a Consumer Price Index (CPI), the other a Producer Price Index (PPI).
 The CPI is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 Indexes are available for the U.S. and specific geographic areas.
 The market basket covers expenses in food and beverages, housing, apparel, transportation, medical care, recreation, education and communication, and other goods and services.